AZthemute/Omori-Dialogue-Generator/README.md

 2. Edit the contents of each of the boxes
     * Character name is simple enough!
 Just click on it and edit it.
     * If you want a character's dialogue sprite to appear, enable the character checkbox and upload an image.
+You can find images from online, the supporter pack, or from the game files if you know how.
-    * You can find images from online, the supporter pack, or from the game files if you know how.
+    * For best results, use an image that is 1080 pixels tall.
     * Dialogue is a little harder, however!
 Ensure that you press enter if your dialogue takes up more than one line to allow it to render properly (unless you like squished text).